How to set up a Self-Managed Super Fund

 Steps to consider in setting up an SMSF

 Setting up an SMSF involves more than just paperwork.
 It’s about building a compliant structure that supports members' long-term goals.
+There are a number of steps involved and accountants or administrators can assist, however as a trustee you are personally responsible to ensure your SMSF is compliant.

 For the most up to date steps on setting up an SMSF, refer to the ATO website.

-Step 1.
+Step 2.
 Decide on your structure

 Choose between:

-• Corporate trustee: A company acts as trustee of the SMSF, and each member must be a director of the company.
+• Corporate trustee: A company acts as trustee of the SMSF, and each member must normally be a director of the company.

 To understand more detail around the differences in these structures refer to the ATO’s article on choosing your SMSF trustee structures